city96/ComfyUI_ExtraModels/README.md

 On windows, you may need a newer version of bitsandbytes for 4bit.
 Try `python -m pip install bitsandbytes --prefer-binary --extra-index-url=https://jllllll.github.io/bitsandbytes-windows-webui`

 You may also need to upgrade transformers. `pip install --upgrade transformers`

-## PixArt

-This is mostly a proof of concept, as the model weights have not been released officially.
-[Sample workflow here](https://github.com/city96/ComfyUI_ExtraModels/files/13192747/PixArt.json)

-Make sure to `pip install timm==0.6.13`. xformers is optional but strongly recommended as torch SDP is only partially implemented, if that.

-Limitations:
-- The default `KSampler` uses a different noise schedule/sampling algo (I think), so it most likely won't work as expected.
-- `PixArt DPM Sampler` requires the negative prompt to be shorter than the positive prompt.
-- `PixArt DPM Sampler` can only work with a batch size of 1.
-- `PixArt T5 Text Encode` is from the reference implementation, therefore it doesn't support weights. `T5 Text Encode` support weights, but I can't attest to the correctness of the implementation.

 ## VAE